ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 ## Screenshots and examples

-To better understand backend requirements, the screenshots and prose below are accompanied by examples of recurrence patterns and their expanded forms.
-For each example, it's assumed the recurring appointments starts on May 1, 2015 and repeats for five occurrences.
+To better understand the backend requirements, the screenshots and prose below are accompanied by examples of recurrence patterns and their expanded forms.
+For each example, it's assumed the recurring appointment starts on May 1, 2015 and repeats for five occurrences.

+Each of the examples in the weekly, monthly, and yearly sections below include the lists of dates which the frontend expects to get back from the web service.
+To put the web service's role in perspective, with these dates in hand, the frontend clones the recurrence appointment, excluding the recurrence part.
+In its places goes the specific start and end date information, in effect turning the recurring appointment into a series of single, non-recurring appointments to be added to the calendar by the frontend.

 ### Single, non-recurring appointments